The Thumbs Down. Speak Up. (TDSU) approach is easy and collaborative.

 • An increased capacity for impulse control

-Use our fun and engaging Activities and the Speak Up teaching techniques to help your child learn.
+Use our fun and engaging Activities, Digital Dialogues and Speak Up teaching techniques to help your child practice the skills they need to interact online safely and responsibly.

 4. 4 Increase Your Child’s Independence